-- 10. Participation in Nebraska behavioral health system meetings RBHA will attend and participate in meetings in which support the development, coordination, maintenance and monitoring of goals and activities. - 11.
-Division of Behavioral Health notification The RBHA must notify DBH of: - a.
-Service Changes If a service provider is terminating a service that was approved in the RBP they will need to notify RBHA in writing within 20 days of its occurrence any changes regarding services offered by the Regional Governing Board and/or a provider which are different from the approved regional budget plan, any changes in ownership, the governing body's responsibilities or structure, or control of program(s), and any changes in the capacity and/or type(s) of services.
+10. Participation in Nebraska behavioral health system meetings - RBHA will attend and participate in meetings that support the development, coordination, maintenance, and monitoring of goals and activities.

+11. Division of Behavioral Health notification -

+- a.
+The RBHA must notify DBH of Service Changes- The following changes require written notification to the RBHA within 20 days: A service provider terminating a service that was approved in the RBP; any changes regarding services offered by the Regional Governing Board and/or a provider which are different from the approved regional budget plan; any changes in ownership, the governing body's responsibilities or structure; or any changes in control of program(s), in the capacity, and/or type(s) of services.
 DBH may immediately terminate and/or amend the contract containing funds administered by DBH, or any portion thereof, based on the changes reported by the RBHA/provider. - b.
 Sentinel Event see #7 above for more details.